MohamedBa3ly/Mohamedba3ly/README.md

 <img src="dental_icon.png" alt="CureBook Icon" width="130">

 <p>
-Dental Appointment makes booking your next dentist visit fast and simple.
+CureBook makes booking your next dentist visit fast and simple.
 Choose your dental specialization, select your doctor, and pick a suitable date and time, all in just a few taps.
 </p>